Training structure

 Faculty of Science

-- Physiology of major functions: anatomy and functions of the cardiovascular, respiratory, renal and digestive systems.
+- Physiology of major functions: anatomy and functions of the cardiovascular, respiratory, renal, and digestive systems.

-IT S4 (Joffre)
+Computer Science S4 (Joffre)

 ECTS